taimax13/github_exercises/01_getting_started.md

 # nothing should happen in the terminal
 ```

-Commit the staged changes to your local git history.
+Next you need to commit the staged changes to your local git history.
+The staging doesn't actually save the changes.
+You need to commit them for the changes to save to the local git repository.
+Use `git commit -m "a short desriptive message about the changes"`.

 ```python
 git commit -m 'first commit'